z-codez/balance-sheet/README.md

 # BALANCE SHEET

+## Objectives:
-Learning how to use CSS pseudo selectors to control mouse events
+1. Learning how to use CSS pseudo selectors to control mouse events
+2. Practicing Accessibility rules

 ## Technologies Used: